Skip to content

 Legalising Documents

-Depending on the situation, you might need to have documentation authenticated, certified, or make certified copies thereof.
+Depending on your needs, you may require documents to be authenticated, certified, or have certified copies made

 Document authentication

-South Africa and Germany are both members of the Hague Apostille Convention, you can find the list of countries here.
+South Africa and Germany are both members of the Hague Apostille Convention.
+This means that if you need to authenticate a South African document for use in Germany, you can have it Apostilled.
+You can find the full list of participating countries here

 English TermGerman TermDescription